-A division of the Global Centre for Work-Applied Learning, WRIA develops the human, business and management skills people need through the transitions of working life — graduates and non-managerial staff finding their feet and new managers.
-WRIA do it through work-based learning: a real workplace project, structured reflection, and measured individual change and development.
+WRIA develops the human, business and management skills people need through the transitions of working life — graduates, early-career staff, and new managers.
+It does this through work-based learning: a real workplace project, structured reflection, and a way to measure how each person develops.

-WRIA is the division of GCWAL dedicated to work readiness — the capability people need to perform as they move into a new role or level.
+WRIA is dedicated to work readiness — the capability people need to perform as they move into a new role or level.
 Drawing on the Katz model of management skills, each programme targets development where it matters most for that stage of a career.

 The Katz model distinguishes three kinds of capability.
 The balance an individual needs shifts as they move up — and it is the human and conceptual skills that WRIA programmes develop.